Turning screen time into family time

 Are screens coming between you and your child?

-Some parents can’t help but check their phones to go on social media or send a text even while they’re taking their child for a walk in her stroller, feeding her, having a meal, playing a game, or spending time at the park.
-More and more scientific studies are examining the impact of screens on family life, and the results are sobering: when parents are focused on an electronic device, they interact less with their children and pay less attention to them.
+Some parents can’t help but check their phones to go on social media or send a text, even while pushing their child in their stroller, feeding them, having a meal, playing a game, or spending time at the park.

 Catherine Piché, mother of 16-month-old Charlotte, has noticed how distracting technology can be.
 “To be there for a friend who was going through a hard time, I was constantly on Messenger for a few days to chat with my friends.
 At one point I realized I was so absorbed in my phone that I was paying less attention when my daughter talked to me.
 I wasn’t happy about that!”